MZT006/Bomber-Man/README.md

    ```
 2. Compile the code using a C++ compiler (e.g., g++, Visual Studio).
 3. Run the executable file to start the game.
+4. Add  your own .wav files for better customization.

 ---